polyaxon/polyaxon/site/docs/management/index.md

 Polyaxon Model Registry is a models store and a system that provides:
  * APIs and a UI.
- * It can be used with your teams configuration and access control settings to enable collaborative model management.
+ * It can be used with your teams' configuration and access control settings to enable collaborative model management.
  * Logging and lineage using the experimentation feature.
  * Versioning.
  * Deploying as an internal tool or as a test api using the service abstraction.